May 05, 2016

 Until then, here are a few of the biggest factors that affect the cost of a central AC replacement.

 The size of an air conditioner is measured in tons.
 Most homes in Florida need an AC from 3 to 5 tons.
-While bigger air conditioner provide more cooling, they’re also more expensive.
+While bigger air conditioners provide more cooling, they’re also more expensive.

 And when it comes to your AC’s size, bigger does not mean better.
 You’ll want an air conditioner that’s perfectly sized for your home.
 And that’s only something a professional can do for you.